 You can choose to include a mid-tack storage room between the horse area and the dressing room area.
 Since the SafeTack 3 horse trailer is a shorter 18-foot design, you can afford to add footage for the mid-tack if you want.

 As we mentioned before, many people will choose to store larger pieces of equipment in the forward box stall.
 In the case of a cart or carriage, you may need to load this through the back doors, in which case you’ll have to remove the horse dividers, center post, and box stall doors each time you wish to load or unload your cart.

-3 Horse SafeTack Comparison: In contrast, with the SafeTack, you can simply swing over partitions to load or unload a cart or carriage.
+With the SafeTack, you can simply swing over partitions to load or unload a cart or carriage.
 We’ve built several custom designs for storing carts, motorcycles, and even a canoe!

 The trailer provides an easier walk on – walk off loading configuration that works for both forward or rear facing stalls.

 The specific size of the front box stall varies with the manufacturer.
 Our design tries to make the best use of space so that the front stall isn’t too cramped.
 Still, there are limitations and this front stall does tend to be a bit small.

-Hopefully it’s clear by now – we think the SafeTack 3 horse trailer (image right) is a better option for a variety of reasons.
-It provides easier towing, more safety elements for the horses, and it still provides the convenience of a show day stall on a three horse trailer design.
+Hopefully it’s clear by now – we think the SafeTack 3 horse slant trailer (image right) is a better option for a variety of reasons.

-As Brad explained, “We custom build to order so if a client insist on a particular layout, we will advise them (from a design perspective) on the pros and cons of various styles, but it's the client’s choice what they want.”
+But, as we mentioned before, we will happily offer a 2+1 horse trailer for sale if that’s what you have your heart set on.
+Brad explained, “We custom build to order so if a client insists on a particular layout, we will advise them (from a design perspective) on the pros and cons of various styles, but it's the client’s choice what they want.”